grocerycrud/documentation/3.x/api/field-type.md

   when there is a need to pass a value to the form data without the user being able to see or change it.
 For example a category id which is passed by session.
-The main difference with the `invisible` field type is that `hidden` field type is having an HTML input with type
+The main difference with the `invisible` field type is that `hidden` field type is having an HTML input with type{" "}
   <code>hidden</code>
   in the form so it will send a value from the add and edit form.
-You can set the value of the hidden field by using the functions
+You can set the value of the hidden field by using the functions{" "}
   <code>callbackAddForm</code> or <code>callbackEditForm</code>.
 </p>